NicoJuicy/LearnML/ml/imbalanced_data.md

 **Anomaly detection** is the detection of rare events such as a machine malfunction indicated by its vibrations or malicious activity by a program indicated by a sequence of system calls.

-The events are rare and when compared to normal operation.
+The events are rare compared to normal operation.

-This shift in thinking considers the minor class as the outliers class which might help you think of new ways to separate and classify samples.
+This shift in thinking considers the minor class as the outlier class which might help you think of new ways to separate and classify samples.

-**Change detection** is similar to anomaly detection but rather than looking for an anomaly it is looking for a change or difference which might be a change in behavior of a user as observed by usage patterns or bank transactions.
+**Change detection** is similar to anomaly detection but rather than looking for an anomaly we are looking for a change or difference that might be a change in behavior of a user based on usage patterns or bank transactions.

 ### Accuracy Paradox

-The _accuracy paradox_ is is used to describe the situation where your accuracy measures tell the story that you have excellent accuracy (such as 90%) but the accuracy is only reflecting the underlying class distribution (majority class).
+The _accuracy paradox_ is used to describe the situation in which your accuracy measure indicates that you have excellent accuracy (such as 90%) but the accuracy is only reflecting the underlying class distribution (majority class).

-The accuracy paradox is very common because classification accuracy is often the first measure we use when evaluating models on our classification problems.
+The accuracy paradox is very common because classification accuracy is often the first measure we use when evaluating models on classification problems.

 ## Examples of Imbalanced Classification